minhkhuong2404/badmintonBookingApp/_Database/README.md

     7. updateBookingStatus.sql
     8. cancelBooking.sql

 3. To test stored procedures, go to "Tests" folder.
 Please read the test guide in each test.
+4. For List of error codes and description, see ListofErrorCode.md